reconquest/gunter/README.md

 ### Templates

-All template files should be written in *Go template engine* syntax.
+All template files should be written in *Go template engine* syntax and have the `.template` suffix in name.

 Read more about syntax:
 [http://golang.org/pkg/html/template/](http://golang.org/pkg/html/template/)